gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 The scorekeeper will:

-- Tally and immediately announce when a quizzer has erred out, quizzed out, or fouled out
+- Tally and immediately announce when a quizzer has erred-out, quizzed-out, or fouled-out
 - Keep a record of all timeouts
 - Keep a record of the number of questions a substitute quizzer has remained out to determine eligibility for re-substitution
 - Either read the score or have the score ready to be read at the beginning of timeouts when there is no scoreboard